onlyquads/spring_tool/readme.md

 Based on Luismi Herrera's logic of LMspring: https://luismiherrera.gumroad.com/

-Rewritten using Qt and python3 with better perferomances in bake process.
+Rewritten using Qt and python3 with better performances in bake process.
 A preset system has been added, see the presets section

 <div style="text-align: center;">